Marlins vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Francisco Alvarez and the New York Mets take the field on Tuesday at LoanDepot park against Braxton Garrett, who is starting for the Miami Marlins.
-First pitch is set for 6:40 PM ET for the second game of a three-game series.
+Eury Perez gets the nod for the Miami Marlins on Wednesday at LoanDepot park against Pete Alonso and the New York Mets.
+First pitch is at 6:40 PM ET for the final game of a three-game series.

-The Mets are listed as +135 moneyline underdogs for this matchup against the favored Marlins (-160).
-The game's total is set at 8 runs.
+The Marlins are the favorite in this one, at -120, while the underdog Mets have +100 odds to upset.
+The game's total is set at 7 runs.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.